CET Prague Study Abroad

 Prague as your classroom

-Experiential learning in the city.
+Learning in the city.
 Not only are your classes engaging, they’re also experiential.
 Take Czech Art and Architecture for weekly excursions to architectural sights around Prague.
 Enroll in Resistance and Dissent and attend film festivals, concerts, and gallery openings.
-Visit companies like Pilsner Urquell and Siemens for European Economies in Transition.
-And no matter what electives you choose, everyone attends two Traveling Seminars to explore classroom concepts beyond Prague.
+Explore local markets and have practical cooking sessions for Food and Culture.
+And no matter what electives you take, everyone attends a day-long excursion and two Traveling Seminars based on your choice of core course.

 Intern in Prague.
 Pursue an internship to test the waters of an international career.
 We take your interests and background and match them with the needs of an organization in our vast network.
-You might help Manifesto expand their award-winning food and culture markets.
-Assist Czech Helsinki Committee work to defend human rights.
-Or even gain business experience with Zentiva, a pharmaceutical giant focused on affordable medical products.
+You might help IVECO better understand their competitors in the auto industry, assist Czech Invest by attending client meetings and preparing investor pitches, or support the Institute of International Relations with PR work—help with event logistics, attend conferences, and preparing press lists.

 Learn more about